 For a long time i thought that there is a missing SQL console feature integrated in SAP functionality.
 With ABAP 7.4 and usage of Eclipse as IDE, SAP succeded to fulfill this gap with new Eclipse SQL Console.
 Actually before this feature, there was a similar feature that we could use for the same aim.
 Therefore i wanted to write down both options so that you can pick one of the suitable one for you.

-I admit that the header of this post is complicated enough.
+5.0 02 I admit that the header of this post is complicated enough.
 I will try to simplify it.
-Recently one of my friend was getting an error message from an external webservice because he was calling the service but some of…
+Recently one of my friend was getting an error message from an external webservice because he was calling the service but…

 I know the post header does not make enough sense.
 However this is an expalantion for the solution of a problem that i come across recently, and i believe it will be very useful for such cases.

 As far as i have discovered new commands coming with ABAP 7.4 (COND,SWITCH), i realized that they have some superiority over the old predecessors considering code repetition.
 Lately i have started to make use of COND command very often.
 The reason for that is SWITCH has same usage with CASE but has less code.
 Likewise COND provides declaring free conditions and accordingly assign a field value therefore has less code than IF.
 Below i have written very simple sample code for you to easily compare each of these commands.